yethikrishna/yeti-suna-ai/README.md

 Python/FastAPI service that handles REST endpoints, thread management, and LLM integration with Anthropic, and others via LiteLLM.

 ### Frontend
-Next.js/React application providing a responsive UI with chat interface, dashboard, etc.
+Next.js/React application providing a responsive UI with chat interface, dashboard, and other components.

 ### Agent Docker
 Isolated execution environment for every agent - with browser automation, code interpreter, file system access, tool integration, and security features.